anshiiiikat/Object-oriented-programming/README.md

 Types:

-Inside Class Definition: Defined directly inside the class body.
+1.Inside Class Definition: Defined directly inside the class body.

-Outside Class Definition: Declared inside class but defined outside using scope resolution ::.
+2.Outside Class Definition: Declared inside class but defined outside using scope resolution ::.

 Special Methods:

-Constructor: Special method used to automatically initialize objects at the time of creation.
+1.Constructor: Special method used to automatically initialize objects at the time of creation.

-Destructor: Special method used to clean up and release resources when an object goes out of scope.
+2.Destructor: Special method used to clean up and release resources when an object goes out of scope.

 Additional Features:

-Methods can be overloaded (same name, different parameters).
+1.Methods can be overloaded (same name, different parameters).

-Methods can be static (shared by all objects).
+2.Methods can be static (shared by all objects).

-Methods can be declared as const (do not modify object data).
+3.Methods can be declared as const (do not modify object data).

 ### Core OOP Concepts (One-Line Definitions)

-Encapsulation: Binding of data and methods together in a single unit (class).
+1.Encapsulation: Binding of data and methods together in a single unit (class).

-Abstraction: Displaying only essential details while hiding the background implementation.
+2.Abstraction: Displaying only essential details while hiding the background implementation.

-Inheritance: Mechanism by which a new class (derived) acquires properties of an existing class (base).
+3.Inheritance: Mechanism by which a new class (derived) acquires properties of an existing class (base).

-Polymorphism: Ability of a function, operator, or method to exist in multiple forms.
+4.Polymorphism: Ability of a function, operator, or method to exist in multiple forms.

-Dynamic Binding: Process of linking a function call with its definition at runtime.
+5.Dynamic Binding: Process of linking a function call with its definition at runtime.

-Message Passing: Interaction between objects through function/method calls.
+6.Message Passing: Interaction between objects through function/method calls.

-Friend Function: A non-member function that is allowed access to private/protected members of a class.
+7.Friend Function: A non-member function that is allowed access to private/protected members of a class.

-Operator Overloading: Redefining operators to perform operations on user-defined types.
+8.Operator Overloading: Redefining operators to perform operations on user-defined types.
-Perfect Anshika 👌 You’ve written **algorithms in step-by-step form**.
-I’ll now **add proper numbering** to each algorithm and make it **exam-ready** with a neat structure.

----

 #  Algorithms – OOPs (Classes, Objects, Methods in C++)